frequency-chain/frequency/README.md

 1. Off-board Frequency from relay chain: `make offboard`
 2. To stop Frequency running in the terminal: `[Ctrl+C] `
-3. Stop the relay chain. `make stop-relay`
+3. Stop the relay chain. `make stop-paseo-relay`
 4. Run to remove unused volumes. `make docker-prune`
 5. Clean up temporary directory to avoid any conflicts with next onboarding:
    `rm -fr /tmp/frequency`